 If you are interested in volunteering with us please visit our ways to volunteer.

-Scouts NSW is embarking on an exciting program to provide mental health first aid training to our members.
+Scouts NSW has embarked on an exciting program to provide mental health first aid training to our members.

 As part of the program delivery aspect, we are seeking and calling for Expressions of Interest for suitable candidates to be trained as Accredited Mental Health First Aid Instructors in Teen MHFA and Youth MHFA.
-Scouts NSW has up to 16 positions available for MHFA Instructors.
+Scouts NSW has a number of remaining positions available for MHFA Instructors.

 Accreditation is an external qualification and subject to successfully completing the instructors training course and assessments undertaken by Mental Health First Aid Australia.

-Successful candidates can expect to have their accreditation instructor training course expenses covered by Scouts NSW.
+Successful candidates can expect to have their accreditation instructor training course, accommodation, travel & meal allowances covered by Scouts NSW.

-Ideally, we are seeking candidates from all Scouts NSW Regions to provide Mental Health First Aid training on a regional basis.
+Ideally, we are seeking adult members who are Leaders or Rovers from all Scouts NSW Regions to provide Mental Health First Aid training on a regional basis.

-Expressions of Interest should include statements addressing the criteria below and a resume that outlines your experience, as well as your preference for either Teen or Youth Instructor.
+Expressions of Interest should include statements addressing each of the criteria below and a resume that outlines your experience, as well as your preference for either Teen or Youth Instructor.

 If you believe you are able to undertake such a role, please forward your Expression of Interest to firstname.lastname@example.org marked as PRIVATE & CONFIDENTIAL and titled, Mental Health First Aid Instructor.